Rob Gronkowski Threatened To Retire Rather Than Be Traded Away From The Patriots

 “It does guarantee now Gronkowski will be a member of the Patriots for the balance of his career,” Rapoport said Sunday.

-Following their Super Bowl defeat at the hands of the Philadelphia Eagles in the previous season, Gronkowski honestly and earnestly considered and early retirement, according to The Washington Post.
+Following their Super Bowl defeat at the hands of the Philadelphia Eagles in the previous season, Gronkowski honestly and earnestly considered an early retirement, according to The Washington Post.
 Given his numerous injuries over the course of a career that has spanned nearly a decade — all eight years of his NFL stint having been served with the Patriots — it appeared to be a credible outcome that Gronkowski would hang up his jersey and end his professional career on a high, but bittersweet note.

 It was not to be, much to the relief of die-hard Pats fans.
 Gronkowski and Tom Brady have been an indispensable team and a fulcrum of the New England line-up’s success.
 According to NFL.com, Gronk has served up some killer statistics with the Patriots — responsible for catching 474 passes and gaining 7, 179 yards, with a career total of 76 touchdowns.